 How did the Tudor Rose come about?

-In the fifteenth century, there was a power struggle between rival descendants of Edward III.
+This page gives an account of the background to the creation of the Tudor Rose It was In the fifteenth century, there was a power struggle between rival descendants of Edward III.
 The conflict between them is known as the Wars of the Roses.

 Tudor Battles and Wars

-Henry Tudor was the rival Lancastrian claimant to the throne.
+Henry Tudor, son of Margaret Beaufort, great granddaughter of John of Gaunt was now the only rival Lancastrian claimant to the throne.
 He was in France raising troops to mount an invasion and remove Richard from the throne.
-He gained the support of Elizabeth Woodville, widow of Edward IV, by promising to marry her eldest daughter, Elizabeth, when he became King.
+He gained the support of Elizabeth Woodville, widow of Edward IV, by promising to marry her eldest daughter, Elizabeth of York, when he became King.

 In 1485 Henry Tudor landed at Milford Haven and marched inland.
 On hearing of the invasion, Richard III called his army to muster in Leicester.
 The two sides met at Bosworth Field on 22nd August 1485.
 Richard III was killed on the battlefield and Henry Tudor was proclaimed king.